Unidata/MetPy/docs/devel/benchmarking.rst

 3. Navigate to the ``benchmarks`` directory: ``cd benchmarks``
 4. Now it depends on exactly which benchmarks you want to run:

    a.
 To benchmark your code as is currently is, use ``python -m asv run``

    b.
 To compare a working branch with *your version* of MetPy's main branch, use ``python -m av continuous main branch_name`` where ``branch name`` is the name of your branch.
-You can also simply use two commit hashes in the place of the branch names.
+You can also simply use two commit hashes in the place of the branch names

    c.
 To run the history of MetPy as mentioned above, you can use ``python -m asv run HASHFILE:no_bot_merge_commits.txt``.
    **Note that this is somewhat computationally taxing and often takes several hours, depending on the specs of your machine**